Jolak5/kanban-copy/group-capstone/js_capstone.md

 ### Project requirements

+**IMPORTANT NOTE:** in this project you will also practice giving code reviews to your teammates.
+Remember to read the [Code Review](#code-review) carefully!

 **APIs**
 - First, you need to find an API so you can base the development of the webapp around it.
 The API should allow you to:
   - Get a list of items with a unique item id (or generate the unique id).